America’s Militarized Police

 He does, man.

-He's put on a little weight, but I got to say, man, Tom Selick still looks pretty dang good.
+He's put on a little weight, but I got to say, man, Tom Selleck still looks pretty dang good.
+He does, especially for 80.

-Sorry to be ageist, but it's true.
+Sorry to be aegist, but it's true.
+Yeah.

 Handsome older man.

 of cops to carry out these no-knock raids and stuff like that.
+That really ramped up with President Ronald Reagan in the 1980s.

-And part of the reason is because in 1984, he passed the federal crime bill, which expanded civil forfeiture laws relating to drug arrests.
+And part of the reason is because in 1984, he passed the Federal Crime Bill, which expanded civil forfeiture laws relating to drug arrests.

-So basically, hey, if you conduct a no-knock raid and you go in there and you get a gym bag full of money and cocaine,
+So basically, hey, if you conduct a no-knock raid and you go in there, and you get, you know, a gym bag full of money and cocaine, you get to keep that, keep keep those spoils.

 So it literally